ScaryPoppins/shelfie1/README.md

 <strong>Step 6</strong> </br>
 "Student can use class based components in react and it's features (.bind)" </br>

+# Part 2

+Live example here

+For the second part of the project you will be adding two additional features: deleting products and editing existing products.

+Functionality of the form:
+* The form should still perform all of the functionality previously added.
+* The 'Add to Inventory' and 'Save Changes' buttons should be conditionally rendered.
+    * A user should be able to click the 'Add to Inventory' button only when adding a new product.
+    * A user should be able to click the 'Save Changes' button only when editing an existing product.
+* A user should be able to click the 'Save Changes' button.
+    * This should update the product in the database.
+    * This should clear the input boxes and display the 'Add to Inventory' button once complete.
+* A user should be able to click the 'Cancel' button while editing.
+    * This should cancel any changes made to the product.
+    * This should clear the input boxes and display the 'Add to Inventory' button.

+Functionality of the dashboard:
+* The dashboard should still perform all of the functionality previously added.
+* A 'Edit' and a 'Delete' button should display for every product.
+* A user should be able to click any 'Delete' button to remove the corresponding product from the database.
+* A user should be able to click and 'Edit' button to edit the corresponding product.
+    * This should populate the form input boxes with the existing values for the product.
+    * This should display the 'Save Changes' button in the form.

+## Step 1
+In this step you will add the delete functionality.

+* Write a delete endpoint in your server.
+    * The endpoint should use a parameter to determine which product to remove from the database.
+    * The endpoint should respond with the 'all good' status code if the product is successfully removed.
+* Before you write your axios request, open App and pass the method that makes the get request down to Dashboard through props.
+We need to call this method after we delete a product to get the updated list.
+* Write a method in Dashboard that sends an axios request to the endpoint you just wrote.
+    * The method should accept a parameter to determine which product to remove from the database.
+    * Once the response comes back from the server, invoke the method you passed from App to Dashboard through props.
+* Pass the method from Dashboard to each Product component through props.
+    * The method should fire when a user clicks any of the 'Delete' buttons.
+    * Remember to pass an argument into the method to identify which product should be deleted.

+## Step 2
+Next you will add the abiltiy to select a product to edit.

+* Add an additional property to the App state to store the currently selected product and pass this data to Form through props.
+* The Form state should store the id of the currently selected product when editing.
+    * This value should be null if the user is adding a new product.
+* Use the componentWillReceiveProps lifecycle hook in Form.
+    * In this hook you should check if a product has been selected and passed down from App to Form through props.
+    * If so, update state with the values of the currently selected product.
+    * If a product has been selected the 'Add to Inventory' button should switch to the 'Save Changes'.
+* Write a method in App to set the selected product on state.
+    * The method should accept a parameter that is the product to be edited.
+    * Remember to set the value of 'this' for the method in App.
+* Pass the method down through props from App to Dashboard, then again from Dashboard to each Product component.
+    * The method should fire when a user clicks any of the 'Edit' buttons.
+    * Remember to pass an argument into the method to identify which product was selected.

+## Step 3
+Now you will complete the edit functionality by saving the changes in the database.

+* Write a put endpoint in your server.
+    * The endpoint should use a parameter to determine which product to update in the database.
+    * The endpoint should use the body to transfer the updated values for the product.
+    * The endpoint should respond with the 'all good' status code if the product is successfully updated.
+* Write a method in Form that sends an axios request to the endpoint you just wrote.
+    * The method should send the values stored in state in the request.
+    * Once the response comes back from the server, invoke the method that gets all the products that was passed from App to Form in Part 1.
+* The updating method should fire when a user clicks the 'Save Changes' button.

+## Competencies
+You added more competencies!
+Here is the breakdown:

+<strong>Step 1</strong> </br>
+"Student can create a RESTful API (DELETE endpoint)" </br>
+"Student can create a RESTful API (params)" </br>
+<strong>Step 2</strong> </br>
+"Student can use componentWillReceiveProps in their code" </br>
+<strong>Step 3</strong> </br>
+"Student can create a RESTful API (PUT endpoint)" </br>

+# Part 3

+Live example here

+For the final part of the project you will be adding one additional feature: the routing.

+The functionality:
+* Your application should still perform all of the functionality previously added.
+* The Dashboard should display in its own view.
+* The Form should display in its own view.
+    *
 # Color Palette & Font

 <img src="https://github.com/DevMountain/simulation-1/blob/master/assets/colors.png" />